Skip to content

 pulsar-cli blink --address 0x10

 This command blinks the actuator LED so that you can identify a device on the CAN bus.
-An address is required for this command.
+An address is required when identifying an actuator on a CAN bus.

 Set Home Position